twitter/algebird/docs/src/main/tut/datatypes/exponential_histogram.md

 An Exponential Histogram is a sliding window counter that can guarantee a bounded relative error.
 You configure the data structure with

-- epsilon, the relative error you're willing to tolerate
+- `epsilon`, the relative error you're willing to tolerate
-- windowSize, the number of time ticks that you want to track
+- `windowSize`, the number of time ticks that you want to track

 You interact with the data structure by adding (number, timestamp) pairs into the exponential histogram. querying it for an approximate counts with `guess`.

-The approximate count is guaranteed to be within conf.epsilon relative error of the true count seen across the supplied `windowSize`.
+The approximate count is guaranteed to be within `conf.epsilon` relative error of the true count seen across the supplied `windowSize`.

 ## l-Canonical Representation

-The exponential histogram algorithm tracks buckets of size 2^i.
+The exponential histogram algorithm tracks buckets of size `2^i`.
 Every new increment to the histogram adds a bucket of size 1.

-Because only l or l+1 buckets of size 2^i are allowed for each i, this increment might trigger an incremental merge of smaller buckets into larger buckets.
+Because only `l` or `l+1` buckets of size `2^i` are allowed for each `i`, this increment might trigger an incremental merge of smaller buckets into larger buckets.

-Let's look at 10 steps of the algorithm with l == 2:
+Let's look at 10 steps of the algorithm with `l == 2`:

 ```
 1:  1 (1 added)